Start My Answer

 Click here to learn more about civil filing fees in Utah.

-Debt collectors use dirty tricks
+Debt collectors use tricks to get money

 Debt collectors and the lawyers they hire sometimes use questionable tactics to ensure you lose your case.